tonioriol/scroblebler/README.md

 ## Installing

-Signed and Notarized version is available on the [Releases](https://github.com/heyvito/audioscrobbler/releases) page.
+Signed and Notarized version is available on the [Releases](https://github.com/tonioriol/scroblebler/releases) page.

 ## Building

 1. Clone this repository
-2. Open `Audioscrobbler.xcodeproj`, and build it.
+2. Open `Scroblebler.xcodeproj`, and build it.
 3. Profit. :)

 ## Oh no, you pushed your token and secret!